1. How do I register?

 Dance Theme has two scheduled viewing weeks a year.
 Other than that, parents are often invited to watch the last few minutes of class.
 Parents aren’t allowed in the dance studios every class as it can be a distraction for the students, and they have a much more productive class without an audience.
 For more info, have a look at our online Calendar.

 6. What are my payment options?

-Payment options include pre-authorized automatic monthly Visa or Master Card, debit or post dated cheques for the 1st of the month.
+Payment options include e-transfer, pre-authorized automatic monthly Visa or Master Card, debit or post dated cheques for the 1st of the month.

 7. What if my child does not want to continue classes after they start?